 Is ”Military Strategy” Becoming an Oxymoron?

 The question is how one plans for intended political effect rather than victory.
 It certainly requires politicians with an understanding of how to use all instruments of power - including the military.
 Sending peacekeepers in order to give the impression of “doing something” is not fair to anyone involved.
 It also requires enormous understanding of how military operations affects foreign leaders and populations.
 It moreover requires deep political understanding on the level of each individual soldier.
 Everyone involved must understand the consequences of his/her actions, especially since evertything is done under the watchful eyes of global media.
-Perhaps must planning for political effect requires a new breed of civilians strategists and operatives with and understanding of military affairs.
-At this point in time there simply are no such people.
+Perhaps must planning for political effect requires a new breed of civilians strategists and operatives with and understanding of military affairs

 Strategy will always have to involve all instruments of power and planning the operations of one instrument in isolation is like a carpenter using a hammer without nails.
 The complex political objectives will never be accomplished.
 The highest level where military operations can be executed in isolation from the other instruments of power is the tactical level of up to battalion size units.
 The term military strategy is therefore useless as strategic level planning and execution must always include all instruments of power.
 The consequences of this argument are that not only must civilian and military strategists work together on the highests levels, they should also form joint staffs in the operational and perhaps even tactical level command centres.
 Not a very popular idea in an organisation that argues that the divide between political decisions and military implementation is the very foundation of their professionalism.